Choosing an IRC client

 If you’re interested in ensuring the security of your connection, please refer to our connection guide.

 Connecting without installing anything

-Installing a client
+Installing an IRC client

 These are clients that you navigate primarily with your mouse cursor or touch.
-They can be installed on your device directly or accessed in a web browser.

 - Hexchat - Windows, Linux (free)

 Terminal or text-based clients are clients which you primarily navigate with keyboard shortcuts.
 These typically do not need mouse navigation, so they are great for running on servers and accessing remotely.

 Both of these are free and run under Linux, macOS, and Windows (using WSL or Cygwin)